adirkuhn/iec61970/README.md

 Base C++ Classes for protocol IEC 61970

-create with qmake 3.0 and Qt 5.2.0
+created with qmake 3.0 and Qt 5.2.0